 The hantavirus remains alive when mouse and rat droppings dry out.
 Thus, when mouse and rat droppings become airborne, so does hantavirus.
 A person not only breathes in mouse and rat droppings dust but hantavirus as well.

 The strain of hantavirus attacks the lungs.
 Thus, by breathing in contaminated droppings dust, a person can be infecting his or her self with hantavirus.

-Not only is hantavirus found in mouse and rat droppings, the virus is found in rodent urine as well.
+Not only is hantavirus found in mouse and rat droppings, but the virus is also found in rodent urine as well.
 When rodent urine dries, it also is subject to converting to a dusty substance.
 The dust can become airborne and breathed in by humans.
-This can occur when a person attempts to sweep or cleanup the remains of rodent urine.
+This can occur when a person attempts to sweep or clean up the remains of rodent urine.